70 Totally Amazing Facts We Learned From Snapple Bottle Caps

-When you think of speedy animals, you might imagine cheetahs, gazelles, horses, or jackrabbits.
-But it turns out, turkeys are pretty fast too.
+You know that cheetahs, gazelles, horses, and jackrabbits are speedy animals, but did you know how fast a turkey can hustle?
 According to National Geographic, wild turkeys can run up to 25 miles per hour.
 However, they can only keep that speed for short bursts.

 #269: Horseback riding can improve your posture.

-According to the Journal of Physical Therapy Science, "horseback riding … simulates … the development of equilibrium, flexibility, and whole-body muscles while improving the balance and postural adjustment."
+Cowboy-ing up may help you to stand and sit up straighter, and not just because of the confidence.
+According to the Journal of Physical Therapy Science, "horseback riding…simulates…the development of equilibrium, flexibility, and whole-body muscles while improving the balance and postural adjustment."

 #1405: Cherophobia is the fear of happiness.